Free Workbook for Aphasia

 So where do worksheets fit in?

-As an accessible tool for a home exercise program targeting language stimulation!
-Completion of the exercises may keep patients motivated and encourage structured home practice throughout the week with family.
+As an accessible tool for a home exercise program targeting language stimulation.
+Completion of the exercises may keep patients motivated and encourage structured home practice throughout the week with family or independently.

 Good luck!
 Have any ideas how this workbook can be used to further elicit cognitive-linguistic skills in adults?
 Have any more free aphasia materials to share?
 Please comment below!